 Tools & Resources / Doctor Q&A

-We sat down with a hematologist and asked him some commonly asked questions about inhibitors.
+We sat down with a hematologist who answered some commonly asked questions about inhibitors.

 - Are there any special things inhibitor patients should do to take extra care?